darrenleeyong/darrenleeyong/_posts/2017-12-07-mydesignprocess.markdown

 Now you have something visual to demonstrate your idea!
 Go share it with your team and get *feedback, reiterate new changes, repeat*.

 Using design tools (Sketch, Photoshop e.g) with the low-fidelity sketches, mock ups are designed look close to the final product in your head.
-Betetr yet, make it interactive and link it up and make it as close as possible to the experience you have imagined from the beginning.
-I use [InVision](https://http://invisionapp.com/) to develop a fully functional prototype (as how I would imagine the product to behave).
+Better yet, make it interactive and link it up and make it as close as possible to the experience you have imagined from the beginning.
+I use [InVision](http://invisionapp.com/) to develop a fully functional prototype (as how I would imagine the product to behave).

 Share that prototype and go back into that feedback loop again — gather, reiterate, repeat.